Oleg I of Chernigov: Early life and family

+Military career

 Dimnik writes that "it is highly probable" that Oleg succeeded his brother, Gleb in Tmutarakan after their father appointed the latter Prince of Novgorod in about 1068.
 Oleg's father and uncle, Vsevolod Iaroslavich made an alliance against their elder brother, Iziaslav Iaroslavich, Grand Prince of Kiev and dethroned him on 22 March 1073.
 According to Dimnik, Oleg received the Principality of Vladimir from his father who succeeded Iziaslav Iaroslavich in Kiev.
 In short, Oleg and his cousin, Vladimir Monomach—son of Vsevolod Iaroslavich—became close friends.
 Monomach writes in his Instruction that Oleg was the godfather of his eldest son, Mstislav.
 The two cousins together commanded the troops Oleg's father sent to assist Boleslav II of Poland in Bohemia in 1076, according to the Russian Primary Chronicle.

 Sviatoslav Iaroslavich died in Kiev on 27 December 1077.
 He was succeeded by his brother, Vsevolod Iaroslavich.
 The new grand prince seems to have confirmed Oleg's rule in Vladimir, because no source makes mention of a conflict between them.
 However, the dethroned Iziaslav Iaroslavich—Vsevolod's brother and Oleg's uncle—returned with Polish reinforcements.
 Iziaslav and Vsevolod had a meeting where they reached an agreement: Vsevolod renounced of Kiev, but received Chernigov, the one-time domain of Oleg's father.
-Iziaslav marched in Kiev on 15 July 1077, while Oleg "was with Vsevolod at Chernigov", according to the Russian Primary Chronicle.
+Iziaslav marched in Kiev on 15 July 1077, while Oleg "was with Vsevolod at Chernigov", according to the Primary Chronicle.
 The chronicler's remark suggests that Oleg had by that time been forced to leave Vladimir.